 How Can You Monitor Your Blood Glucose Level?

 If you want to find out what your blood glucose level is you can ask your Doctor, or you can ask your pharmacist.
-At Brown’s Pharmacies, we offer FREE blood glucose monitoring.
+At Brown’s Pharmacies, we offer blood glucose monitoring.
 Contact your nearest Brown’s Pharmacy for more information.